Guide to the Different US Embassy Visa Types

 This category covers:

-• H-1B1 – free trade agreement professional, for example, from Chile or Singapore
+• H-1B1 – professional under a free trade agreement, for example from Chile or Singapore

 • H-2A – temporary agricultural worker